鶹ý

 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.

-Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollment听unless otherwise noted. 听
+Roadmaps are recommended semester-by-semester plans of study for programs and assume full-time enrollmentunless otherwise noted.

 Courses and milestones designated as critical (marked with !) must be completed in the semester listed to ensure a timely graduation.
 Transfer credit may change the roadmap.